Unfolding and injectivity of the Kudla-Millson lift of genus 1: Fourier expansions of complex-valued functions on

 \subsection{The identification of~$\boldsymbol{K\times\tubedom}$ with~$\boldsymbol{G}$}

 Let $z\in\Gr(L)$, and let $Z=X+iY\in\tubedom$ and $[Z_L]\in\projmod$ be the corresponding points in the tube domain model and in the projective model, respectively.
 From now on we suppose that $Z_L=X_L+iY_L$ is the only representative of~$[Z_L]$ such that~\eqref{eq;choiceforXlYl} is fulfilled.
-Recall that we denote by~$K$ the compact maximal subgroup of~$G$ that stabilizes the base point~$z_0\in\Gr(L)$.